 The City of Rovaniemi sits on the Arctic Circle, the capital of Finnish Lapland.
 Around the world, people know Official Hometown of Santa Claus as the perfect destination for children of all ages.
 But Rovaniemi also features romantic Northern Lights vistas, award-winning hotels, an authentic and lively culture, and always: wilderness weaving through and waiting just beyond the city streets.

 Santa Claus Village

 Perhaps the greatest dilemma a traveler has is when they leave the airport: should you start with Santa?
 Head downtown?
+Dive right into the grand wilderness that awaits in literally every direction?
 Luckily, Santa Claus Village lies only 4 minutes from the airport.
 8 minutes to the south is Lapland’s largest city, Rovaniemi.
 Luckily, Santa Claus Village is open all year-round, and Rovaniemi boasts urban conveniences and comforts.
 And of course, the boundless nature of Lapland can be seen as soon as you step off the airplane.

 Santa Claus Village checklist: